mas-elites/mas-elites/README.md

     swe_prediction.json # Final task prediction
 ```

-Full processed data and analysis outputs will be released via HuggingFace upon paper acceptance.
+Full processed data, code and analysis outputs will be released for reproducibility and further research upon paper acceptance.

 ---